PreetiSajjan/ComparatorSort/README.md

 # MergeSort-comparator
-Generic Merge Sort using Comparator in Java
+Generic Merge Sort using Comparator in Java with array length of minimum 16.
+Able to sort array of any datatype.